andypicke/andypicke.github.io/_posts/2018-6-17-GoldenStreamGauge.md

 ---
 layout: post
-title: 'GoldenStreamGauge: A Shiny app for visualizing stream flow and weather conditions on Clear Creek in CO'
+title: 'GoldenStreamGauge: A Shiny app for visualizing stream flow and weather conditions on Clear Creek in Golden CO'
 tags: r
 ---